GeekyAnts/nativebase-docs/docs/3.1.x/container.md

 title: Container
 ---

-The `Container` is used to constrain a content's width to the current breakpoint, while keeping it fluid.
+The `Container` restricts a content's width according to current breakpoint, while keeping the size fluid.

 ## Implements